EnergySystemsModellingLab/MUSE_OS/docs/installation/pipx-based.rst

 Installing ``pyenv``
 ^^^^^^^^^^^^^^^^^^^^

 `pyenv <https://github.com/pyenv/pyenv>`_ (`pyenv-win <https://pyenv-win.github.io/pyenv-win/>`_ for Windows) is a tool that lets you install and manage different python versions.
-It is small, unobtrusive and self-contained, and it is available for the three operative systems.
+It is small, unobtrusive and self-contained, and it is available for the three operating systems.
 However, you might want to consider a more fully fledged Python distribution like Anaconda, specially if your work involved non-python packages or a lot of data science and machine learning tools.
 If that is the case, go to the :ref:`virtual-env-based` section.

 To install ``pyenv``, follow these steps: